Community detection in temporal multilayer networks, with an application to correlation networks

-In agreement with the properties derived in propositions \ref{P6} and \ref{P6b}, we observe in Fig.~\ref{FIG5.5}(a) that normalized persistence (given by $\text{Pers}(C)/[N(\vert\mathcal{T}\vert-1)]$) tends to be larger for larger values of inter-layer coupling, and in Fig.~\ref{FIG5.5}(b) that intra-layer modularity contributions (which we normalize by $\sum_{s=1}^{\vert\mathcal{T}\vert}(\p{1}^{T}\p{A}_s\p{1})$) tend to be smaller for larger values of inter-layer coupling.
-The increase of persistence and the decrease of intra-layer modularity contributions need not be monotonic, because we are a finding a set of local optima for each value of $\omega$ rather than the set of global optima.
+In agreement with the properties derived in Propositions \ref{P6} and \ref{P6b}, we observe in Fig.~\ref{FIG5.5}(a) that normalized persistence (given by $\text{Pers}(C)/[N(\vert\mathcal{T}\vert-1)]$) tends to be larger for larger values of inter-layer coupling, and in Fig.~\ref{FIG5.5}(b) that intra-layer modularity (which we normalize by $\sum_{s=1}^{\vert\mathcal{T}\vert}(\p{1}^{T}\p{A}_s\p{1})$) tend to be smaller for larger values of inter-layer coupling.
+The increase of persistence and the decrease of intra-layer modularity need not be monotonic, because we are a finding a set of local optima for each value of $\omega$ rather than the set of global optima.

 In Fig.~\ref{FIG5.5}(c), we show a sample output of the multilayer partition (which contains 35 communities).
+(See Section \ref{datasets} for our definitions of the asset-class abbreviations.)
 Some of the changes in community structure correspond to known events (e.g., Lehman Bankruptcy in September 2008 [marked by an increase in the size of the equity asset class]).
 Observe that the two largest communities are the ones that contain the government bond assets and the equity assets.
-In particular, the community that contains equities becomes noticeably larger in 2006 and in 2008.
-For larger values of the resolution parameter, this community instead becomes noticeably larger only in 2008.
+In particular, the community that contains equities becomes noticeably larger between 2006 and 2007, and again towards the end of 2008 [after the pink streak between 2008 and 2009 in Fig.~\ref{FIG5.5}(d)].
+For larger values of the resolution parameter $\gamma$, this community instead becomes noticeably larger only in 2008.
 (By inspecting the correlation matrices, one can check that the increase in correlation between equities and other assets is greater in 2008 than in 2006.)